So you want to buy a Steelcase chair but feel worn about buying one without testing it out first?

 Healthy Back stocks several Steelcase chairs.
 As a fun bonus, they also sell the Steelcase Walkstation, which combines a standing desk with a treadmill so you can get those steps in while getting things done!

-Just make sure to ask them about warranties and see if you’ll have to pay full price for any necessary repairs.
+Ask them about warranties and see if you’ll have to pay full price for any necessary repairs.

 4/ Red Thread